Supported browsers and devices

 - A Portal for ArcGIS on-site deployment or an ArcGIS Online for organizations account to support storage of user-created Roadway Report configurations.

-- A Windows-based ArcGIS Server deployment to deploy Esri Roads and Highways for Server.
+- A Windows-based ArcGIS Server deployment of ArcGIS Roads and Highways Server.

-- A web server, such as Internet Information Server (IIS), to deploy the Roadway Reporter web application.
+- A web server, such as Internet Information Server (IIS), to deploy the Roadway Reporter web app.

 Deploying Roadway Reporter